Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Problem Scenarios

 \subsubsection{Behavior Patterns and Model Conditioning}

 Six behavior modes are considered to describe the maneuver of the servicer.
-The servicer spacecraft begins its maneuver from an initial along-track offset of approximately $\delta\lambda = -120 \ \text{m}$ (the -V-bar direction) with a relative orbit state that exhibits no Radial/Normal (RN)-plane separation.
-From this starting configuration, the servicer performs various behaviors such as circumnavigation or docking.
-Furthermore, this case study does not involve the conditioning based on the goal state; namely, the trained model is desired to define its (terminal) waypoints as the result of the rollout.
+The servicer spacecraft begins its maneuver from an initial along-track offset of approximately $\delta\lambda = -120 \ \text{m}$ (the -V-bar direction) with a relative orbit state that exhibits no RN-plane separation, i.e., $\boldsymbol{x}_{\mathrm{qns}}(t_0) = [0, -120, 0,0,0,0]$ m.
+From this initial configuration, the servicer performs various behaviors such as circumnavigation or docking.
+Furthermore, this case study does not involve conditioning based on the goal state; namely, the trained model is desired to define its (terminal) waypoints based on the trajectory rollout.

-To realize these behaviors within the dataset, waypoints are strategically selected, as summarized in Table~\ref{tab:wyp_rpod}.
-The notions of fast and slow maneuvers are encoded directly through numerical parameters that appear in the command text.
-Since each command may describe a sequence of actions, interpreting the semantics and executing a safe maneuver becomes more challenging.